-Laser granulometry: fast and precise analysis of particle size
+Laser granulometry: rapid and precise analysis of particle size

-Laser particle size analysis is an analysis technique used to measure the size and distribution of solid or liquid particles present in a sample.
-Based on the principle of light diffraction , it allows rapid, reproducible and non-destructive measurement, with a wide range of sizes from nanometers to millimeters .
-It is a reference method in the powder, cosmetics, materials, nutrition, food, pharmaceutical and environmental sectors.
+Laser particle size analysis is an analytical technique used to measure the size and distribution of solid or liquid particles present in a sample.
+Based on the principle of light diffraction , it allows for rapid, reproducible, and non-destructive measurement across a wide size range, from nanometers to millimeters .
+It is a reference method in the powders, cosmetics, materials, nutrition, food processing, pharmaceutical, and environmental sectors.

 What is laser granulometry?

-To learn more, check out our blog article: Laser granulometry analyses: laboratory results
+To learn more, check out our blog post: Laser particle size analysis: laboratory results

 The sample is dispersed either in a liquid (wet dispersion) or in an air stream (dry dispersion), then passed through by a laser beam .
 A detector measures the intensity of the diffracted light at different angles.